-The Chinese University of Hong Kong Department of Linguistics and Modern Languages Second Term, 2023-2024
+The Chinese University of Hong Kong Department of Linguistics and Modern Languages Second Term, 2024-2025

-Course Title: LING5302 Approaches to English grammar
+Course Title: LING5302

+Title in English: Approaches to English grammar

-Description
+Title in Chinese: 英語語法研究

+Course Description:

 This course introduces students to various approaches to the study of English grammatical constructions, including formal, functional, and cognitive approaches.
 Students are encouraged to analyze grammatical constructions in terms of form-function relationships, cognitive processing and information flow.
 This course is designed to enhance students' sensitivity to the interactive aspects of grammatical analysis.